 Once you are allowed to go home you may wear a brace to help support your spine while the vertebrae complete the fusing process.
 Your doctor may also require physical rehabilitation sessions to help you adjust.
 Full recovery from spinal fusion can occur anywhere from four to six months after surgery.

 Contact a Personal Injury Lawyer Serving Los Angeles Victims

 Spinal injuries can require months of medical treatment and surgeries and you could still be unable to return to your former lifestyle.
 Insurance companies for those to blame for your spine injury may claim your recovery is complete, when in fact it’s just beginning.

-When you feel the severity of your spine injury is being downplayed by an unhelpful insurance adjuster, please contact a Los Angeles Personal Injury Attorney.
+When you feel the severity of your spine injury is being downplayed by an unhelpful insurance adjuster, please contact a personal injury attorney in California.
 Reach out to the attorneys with the Law Offices of Steers and Associates before you speak with any insurance representative.

 We offer a free, no-obligation consultation to any victim injured in Southern California.
 This is an excellent way to learn about your rights as a victim of a traumatic injury.
 Contact the Law Offices of Steers & Associates to find out how we can help you earn what’s fair.

 Allen Vaysberg practices personal injury law and works tirelessly to defeat the tactics of insurance companies and large corporations who try to deny justice and fair compensation to injured people.